Jayashree-D/docs/designs/physical-led.md

 the LED GPIO pins are configured in the device tree.

-udev events will receive the LED names which are configured in the device tree as arguments and send those names to a method in phosphor-led-sysfs application using dbus signal, whenever udev events is created.
+udev events will receive the LED names which are configured in the device tree as arguments and save those names to a file using script.

 ## Phosphor-led-sysfs

 Phosphor-led-sysfs will have a single systemd service which will be started running at the system startup.
-Once the application started, it will invoke a method to handle the LED udev events which are received.
+Once the application started, it will invoke a method to handle the LED udev events which are retrieved from a file.

-Based on the LED udev events, all the LEDs name will be retrieved and dbus path will be created for all the LEDs under single systemd service.
+Based on the file, all the LEDs name will be retrieved and dbus path will be created for all the LEDs under single systemd service.

 **D-Bus Objects**